-- 1. A single point of contact who takes responsibility for the organisation of all assessment days.
+1. A single point of contact who takes responsibility for the organisation of all assessment days.
 This person needs to be available to discuss requirements with the Education Team and the Lead Assessor prior to and during the assessment days.
-A direct contact number should also be available in an emergency, i.e. in the event of any unforeseen circumstances on or just before the day. - 2.
-We need a person in the yard responsible for ensuring all horses and equipment are ready on time (according to the programme) for the smooth running of the day.
-This person needs to be available all day during the assessments, should the assessors or candidates have any questions or queries. - 3.
-A room at a comfortable temperature with table and seats where assessors can meet and confer in private. - 4.
-A waiting room at a comfortable temperature for candidates with adequate seating and pens to fill in the emergency form. - 5.
-Appropriate signage for candidates to find the Centre, facilities (incl. toilets), waiting/briefing room.
+A direct contact number should also be available in an emergency, i.e. in the event of any unforeseen circumstances on or just before the day.

+2. We need a person in the yard responsible for ensuring all horses and equipment are ready on time (according to the programme) for the smooth running of the day.
+This person needs to be available all day during the assessments, should the assessors or candidates have any questions or queries.

+3. A room at a comfortable temperature with table and seats where assessors can meet and confer in private.

+4. A waiting room at a comfortable temperature for candidates with adequate seating and pens to fill in the emergency form.

+5. Appropriate signage for candidates to find the Centre, facilities (incl. toilets), waiting/briefing room.
 Signs hung stating 'Assessment in progress.'
 Please note no spectators are permitted.
-Please do make candidates feel 'at home' as they may be nervous. - 6.
-In the interest of the candidates, no photography or filming of any section of an assessment is permitted (Excluding CCTV for security or insurance purposes). - 7.
-Seating facilities for assessors and/or candidates in all phases, as they may be needed. - 8.
-A caller for the riding section, to give instructions.
-Callers should hold the BHS Stage 3 Coach in Complete Horsemanship (previously BHSAI) as a minimum.
-We would recommend they are not the point of contact being used for the day.
-Guidelines will be provided. - 9.
-Suitable light refreshments throughout the day and lunch for assessors.
+Please do make candidates feel 'at home' as they may be nervous.

+6. In the interest of the candidates, no photography or filming of any section of an assessment is permitted (Excluding CCTV for security or insurance purposes).

+7. Seating facilities for assessors and/or candidates in all phases, as they may be needed.

+8. Suitable light refreshments throughout the day and lunch for assessors.
 Assessors may request lunch but this is chargeable to them directly if provided.

-- 10. A First Aid kit.
+10. A First Aid kit.
 Where the riding is not in close proximity to the yard a First Aid kit must be taken to the riding area.
-A means of communication needs to be supplied (mobile phone or two-way radio). - 11.
-A safeguarding representative to be available on site throughout the assessment.
-This person must be available to introduce to candidates during the briefing. - 12.
-All horses used in BHS assessments should be clean and well-presented.
+A means of communication needs to be supplied (mobile phone or two-way radio).

+11. A safeguarding representative to be available on site throughout the assessment.
+This person must be available to introduce to candidates during the briefing.

+12. All horses used in BHS assessments should be clean and well-presented.